alesiopuf/bvb-free-api/README.md

 5. **Run the Application:**
 - Execute the built application JAR file or run it directly from an IDE.
+- To setup database, you should run first including line 75 from `StockBaselineLoader`

 6. **Usage:**
 - Upon launching the application, users can interact with the simulated trading platform via these endpoints (http://localhost:8080/swagger-ui/index.html)